-Examples of the fit to the input dispersion curves by the mean of the posterior distribution at the same three locations are presented in Figure 7.
-Misfit is defined as the square root of reduced χ^2 value at each location as follows:
+Examples of the fit to the input dispersion curves by the mean of the posterior distribution at the same three locations are presented in Fig. 10.
+Misfit is defined as the square root of the reduced $\chi^2$ value at each location as follows:

 Misfit =

-$$\left[\frac{1}{N} \sum{i=1}^{N} \frac{\left(d_i - p_i \right)^2}{S_i^2} \right]^{1/2}$$
+$$\left[\frac{1}{N} \sum{i=1}^{N} \frac{(d_i - p_i)^2}{\sigma_i^2}\right]^{1/2}$$

-(2)
+, (2)

-where d_i is an observed Rayleigh wave phase or group speed, p_i is the corresponding model predicted value, σ_i is the one standard deviation uncertainty in the phase or group speed, i is an index that ranges over the discrete phase and group speed measurements, and N is the number of these measurements.
+where $d_i$ is an observed Rayleigh wave phase or group speed, $p_i$ is the corresponding model predicted value, $\sigma_i$ is the one standard deviation uncertainty in the phase or group speed, i is an index that ranges over the discrete phase and group speed measurements, and N is the number of these measurements.
 A misfit of one standard deviation on average would result in a Misfit estimate equal to about 1.
-For the Northeast China location in Figure 7c, Misfit is 0.94 consistent with a misfit of about 1 standard deviation.
-The Misfit at the South China location (Fig. 7b), however, is 0.54, which may indicate that uncertainties are too large at this point or that the model is over-parameterized somewhat.
-Figure 7c illustrates that the Misfit at the location in Tibet depends on how we parameterize the model.
-The dispersion curves predicted from the crustal model produced with the monotonicity constraint are shown with the dashed lines in Figure 7a, which generates a Misfit of 2.17.
+For the Northeast China location in Fig. 10, Misfit is 0.76 consistent with a misfit of about 1 standard deviation.
+The Misfit at the South China location (Fig. 10b), however, is 0.43, which may indicate that uncertainties are overestimated at this point or that the model is overparametrized somewhat.
+Fig. 10(a) illustrates that the Misfit at the location in Tibet depends on how we parametrize the model.
+The dispersion curves predicted from the crustal model produced with the monotonicity constraint are shown with the dashed lines in Fig. 10(a), which generates a Misfit of 2.01.
 With the crustal monotonicity constraint imposed in Tibet, we misfit the data badly.
-However, if we release this constraint we are able to fit the data well, generating a Misfit of 0.91 at the location in Figure 7a.
-The reason is that Tibet possesses a low velocity zone in the central crust (e.g., Yang et al., 2012; Xie et al., 2013; Jiang et al., 2014; Deng et al., 2015), which is required to fit the dispersion data.
+However, if we release this constraint we are able to fit the data well, generating a Misfit of 0.81 at the location in Fig. 10(a).
+The reason is that Tibet possesses a low-velocity zone in the central crust (e.g. Yang et al. 2012; Xie et al. 2013; Jiang et al. 2014; Deng et al. 2015), which is required to fit the dispersion data.
 Thus, as mentioned above, we release the crustal monotonicity constraint in Tibet west of 110° East longitude wherever surface elevation is greater than 2000 m.

-The Misfit map computed using the mean model in the posterior distribution at each location is presented in Figure 18a and the distribution of Misfit is presented by the histogram in Figure 18b.
-Misfit is typically less than 1 except in far western Tibet west of a longitude of 95°E and in the Sea of Japan.
-These are the two areas where we have the fewest stations and the high Misfit values probably indicate that data uncertainties are somewhat too small in these regions.
-However, across most of the region of study, the level of Misfit is consistent with the conclusion that data uncertainties are approximately correct and that the model generally possesses the right number of degrees of freedom.
+The Misfit map computed using the mean model in the posterior distribution at each location is presented in Fig. 18(a) and the distribution of Misfit is presented by the histogram in Fig. 18(b).
+Misfit is typically less than 1 except in far western Tibet, in the Tarim basin west of a longitude of 95°E, and in the Sea of Japan.
+These are the areas where we have the fewest stations and the higher Misfit values probably indicate that data uncertainties are somewhat too small in these regions.
+However, across most of the region of study, the level of Misfit is consistent with the conclusion that data uncertainties are approximately correct and that the model generally possesses an appropriate number of degrees of freedom.